icdocsoc/ichack/documentation/Directory Structure/server/Modules.md

 - **profile** - to manage a users profile, including cv upload and names.
 - **team** - to create and manage teams that a user is in.

 Other modules are considered `feature` modules for the other spicy and fun experiences IC Hack provides during the day.
-This may be features like collecting demographics or awarding points for interacting with sponsors
+This may be features like collecting demographics or awarding points for interacting with sponsors.
-- **logging** - we decided to publish logs to the PostgreSQL too.

 To create a feature module, make sure you have an `[feat]/index.ts` file with the Hono routes.
 See other modules for reference.
-Import those routes into `src/index.ts` and route them in the app.
+Import those routes into `src/app.ts` and route them in the app.